samtecspg/mason/README.md

 # Mason Data Operator Framework

+NOTE:  Mason is still in early development.
+It is in many ways in a "stake in the sand" milestone and thus is subject to heavy change and development.

 What is Mason?
 Mason is a federated data pipeline tool that serves as the connecting tissue for your data projects.
 1. It creates a configuration driven data-aware alternative to Airflow operators that depends less heavily on Python scripting.
 2. It's like react components, but for data pipelines.